Djoul/statamic-google-places/README.md

 ## Find place

 This tag takes a text input and return a place.
 See [Google's Official documentation](https://developers.google.com/maps/documentation/places/web-service/search-find-place) for more information.

-NB: The input type 'textquery' is used by default and can't be modified.

 ```
 {{ place:find }} ... {{ /place:find }}